the-crypt-keeper/can-ai-code/README.md

 ## Interview format

-The output of `prepare.py` is a simple csv with two columns: name and prompt
+The output of `prepare.py` is a simple csv with three columns: name, language and prompt

 To create your own interview, simply feed the prompts to your model of choice and saveeach model outputs as name.txt in a results directory.
 That's it!
 Now you can perform evaluation.